Dimensional Analysis and Physical Laws

 {\bf 2.
 Dimensional Analysis and Functions}\\ \\

 In order to describe physical laws we need fundamental functions; exponential, logarithmic and trigonometric functions {\it etc}.
 They are building blocks for more complicated functions.
-We look at these functions from a viewpoint of dimensional analysis. \\
+We examine these functions from a viewpoint of dimensional analysis. \\

 We can classify such functions $\psi = \psi(\phi)$ into the following three types in view of dimensions of both $\phi$ and $\psi$.
 Note that the first two types of functions can take dimensional quantities as their arguments.
 The examples taken here are the simplest ones exhibiting respective features.
 Even these simple examples have interesting implications.
 In the next section a procedure for obtaining functions of respective types will be given that is based on the consideration of this section. \\ \\ {\bf Type I}.
 Both $\phi$ and $\psi$ can have dimensions.\\